umitakkaya/stats/README.md

     docker-compose down

-This will stop the application and removes containers & network.
+This will stop the application and remove containers & network.

 You can also remove the images associated with the test assignment and free ~125MB of your disk space: